 IRS Compliance is Key

 Insufficient documentation can trigger an investigation, but each business is judged individually and held to different standards.
 If a business does not demonstrate a “willfulness” to comply, the IRS may assume that they are intentionally evading tax payments.
-If the IRS feels it is being misled, they may seek to enforce greater penalties.
+If the IRS feels it is being misled, it may seek to enforce greater penalties.

 Individuals who are technically in authority over tax payments, but do not have that as part of the duties in their job description, still will be held responsible by the IRS.
 Business owners, officers, and managers can be penalized for mistakes made by bookkeepers, whether or not they were intentional.